inspire-eu-validation/metadata/common/root-element.md

 # Metadata Structure and Encoding: Root Element

-**Purpose**: The encoding of the metadata must be encoded from a specific root element, MD_Metadata.
+**Purpose**: The specification of a metadata must be encoded through an element MD_Metadata.

 **Prerequisites**